 Dog Care and Management Workshop

-This workshop is designed for Animal Welfare Organizations and individuals who are currently providing programming in First Nation communities, or are considering assisting a community.
-It offers a comprehensive look at dog population dynamics and offers suggestions for working together in a community, tools, assessment and planning information.
-This training is ideal for anyone working or volunteering in this field.
-This workshop is two full days of participatory activities, sharing and learning!
-We have received excellent feedback from the pilot participants and look forward to our next workshop.
+We offer a workshop for animal welfare organizations and individuals who provide programming in First Nations communities or are considering assisting a community.
+It offers a comprehensive look at dog population dynamics and offers tools, assessment, planning, and suggestions for working together in a community.
+This workshop is two days of participatory activities, sharing and learning!
+We received excellent feedback from pilot participants.

 ICAM - Humane Dog Population Guidance

-International Companion Animal Management’s Humane Dog Population Management is a document for anyone with the goal of creating positive human-dog relationships.
+International Companion Animal Management’s Humane Dog Population Management Guide is helpful for anyone wanting to use programming to improve human-dog relationships.

 IFAW - Living in a Good Way with Dogs